-But what also doesn’t help Brad’s cause is that Dusty is really likable.
-So while he sees this guy trying to take his ex-wife back and sending Brad to the streets, he does so in a way that makes him hard to hate.
-Even Brad kind of likes the guy.
-It’s a hilarious dynamic that Ferrell and Wahlberg pull of tremendously.
-Throw in Hannibal Buress (The Nice Guys, Neighbors) as Griff, the lovable handyman, who makes an almost permanent residence in Brad’s home after Dusty effectively got Brad to fire him while convincing Griff it was because of his race and you’ve got a dynamic that keeps the wheels spinning throughout the duration of this movie.
-While we know how this film will end, it doesn’t make the process of getting there any less entertaining.
+But what also doesn’t help Brad’s cause is that Dusty is likable.
+So, while he sees this guy trying to take his ex-wife back and sending Brad to the streets, he does so in a way that makes him hard to hate.
+Even Brad likes the guy.
+Ferrell and Wahlberg pull off a hilarious dynamic tremendously.
+Throw in Hannibal Buress (The Nice Guys, Neighbors) as Griff, the lovable handyman who makes an almost permanent residence in Brad’s home after Dusty effectively got Brad to fire him while convincing Griff it was because of his race.
+You’ve got a dynamic that keeps the wheels spinning throughout this movie.
+While we know how this film will end, it doesn’t make getting there less entertaining.

 Ferrell has had quite the movie career since a successful run on Saturday Night Live.
 He had a five-year run between 2003 and 2008/2009, where he was arguably the funniest man on the big screen (and got paid accordingly).
 With starring roles in smash hits like Old School, Elf, Stranger Than Fiction, Anchorman – The Legend of Ron Burgandy, Talladega Nights: The Ballad of Ricky Bobby, Blades of Glory, and Step Brothers, it was only a matter of time before he either went through a cold streak or branched off into other genres.
 Ferrell’s career certainly hasn’t had the same dire turn as other SNL alum who had blossoming movie careers that have since gone in the toilet (i.e., Mike Myers, Dana Carvey, Adam Sandler, the list goes on).
-But he is fairly one-dimensional.
-He’s great at playing the tall goofy dork who might, at times, appear rough on the exterior but has a good heart inside.
+But he is relatively one-dimensional.
+He’s excellent at playing the tall, goofy dork who might sometimes appear rough on the exterior but has a good heart inside.
 Since his peak run ended right around 2008, he’s still starred in some great movies (The Other Guys, The Campaign, Get Hard, Megamind), lent his voice to others (The LEGO Movie, The Flintstones), and produced films in which he has no screen presence at all (Welcome to Me, Sleeping With Other People).
-It’s been a fantastic career already, and he’s not even 50 years old.
-Ferrell has 20+ more years in him as a Hollywood funny man.
+It’s been a fantastic career, and he’s not even 50.
+Ferrell has 20+ more years in him as a Hollywood funnyman.

 Character Development 7.5/10